Sir-Fancy/AlgArt/README.md

 ###Algorithmic image generator in python
 ____

+(This is made for Python 2, and I haven't upgraded it to Python 3 yet.)

 Inspired by the algorithmic music generator, [ByteBeat](http://canonical.org/~kragen/bytebeat/), AlgArt is an image generator that allows you to write your own algorithms to create images.

 For example: